awsdocs/aws-app-runner-developer-guide/doc_source/security_iam_service-with-iam.md

 #### Instance role<a name="security_iam_service-with-iam-roles-service.instance"></a>

+The instance role is an optional role that App Runner uses to provide permissions to AWS service actions that your service's compute instances need\.
+You need to provide an instance role to App Runner if your application code calls AWS actions \(APIs\)\.
+Either embed the required permissions in your instance role or create your own custom policy and use it in the instance role\.
+We have no way to anticipate which calls your code uses\.
+Therefore, we don't provide a managed policy for this purpose\.

-The instance role is an optional role that App Runner uses to provide permissions to AWS service actions that your application code calls\.
-Before creating an App Runner service, use IAM to create a service role with the permissions that your application code needs\.
-You can then pass this role to App Runner in the [CreateService](https://docs.aws.amazon.com/apprunner/latest/api/API_CreateService.html) API, or when using the App Runner console to create a service\.
+Before creating an App Runner service, use IAM to create a service role with the required custom or embedded policies\.
+You can then pass this role to App Runner as the instance role when you call the [CreateService](https://docs.aws.amazon.com/apprunner/latest/api/API_CreateService.html) API in the [InstanceRoleArn](https://docs.aws.amazon.com/apprunner/latest/api/API_InstanceRoleArn.html) member of the [InstanceConfiguration](https://docs.aws.amazon.com/apprunner/latest/api/API_InstanceConfiguration.html) parameter, or when you use the App Runner console to create a service\.

 When you create your instance role, be sure to add a trust policy that declares the App Runner service principal `tasks.apprunner.amazonaws.com` as a trusted entity\.